coder/docs/setup/docker.md

 1. Launch Docker Desktop.

-1. If you've previously installed Coder, run `sudo rm -rf ~/.coder` in the terminal.
-Note: this erases your Coder database and settings so only do this for a clean install.
+1. If you've previously installed Coder, run `sudo rm -rf ~/.coder` in the terminal. **Note:** This command erases your Coder database and settings, so only run this if you'd like a clean install.

 1. In the terminal, run the following to download the resources you need, include the images, and set up your Coder deployment (if you're using the